Freenitial/Path_Killer/README.md

 /silent             0 (or 1)     : Hide text output from taskkill commands /verysilent         0 (or 1)     : Hide everything
                     |     |
-         Default <--'     '--> You can replace in the file / or give corresponding argument to replace
+         Default <--'     '--> You can replace in the file OR give corresponding argument to replace
 ```

 **How to call with args** :